Quasiconformal characterization of Schottky sets: Proof of the main theorem

-This completes the proof with $H=6e^{\theta(4)}$. \end{proof}
+This completes the proof with $H=24e^{\theta(4)}$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{theorem:main}] Suppose that $\{U_i\}_{i\in I}$ is a collection of disjoint Jordan regions that are uniformly quasiconformally pairwise circularizable.
+\begin{proof}[Proof of Theorem \ref{theorem:main}] Suppose that $\{U_i\}_{i\in I}$ is a collection of at least two disjoint Jordan regions that are uniformly quasiconformally pairwise circularizable.
+Without loss of generality, $I\subset \N$.
 If $I$ is finite, consider the regions $U_i(n)$, $n\in \N$, $i\in I$, as provided by Proposition \ref{prop:disjoint_closures} and define $I_n=I$, $n\in \N$.
 If $I$ is countable, suppose that $I=\N$.
 Let $n\in \N$ be fixed.
-By Proposition \ref{prop:disjoint_closures}, for each $i\in \{1,\dots,n\}\eqqcolon I_n$ there exists a Jordan region $U_i(n)\subset U_i$ such that the regions $\{U_i(n)\}_{i\in I_n}$ are $H'(K)$-quasiconformally pairwise circularizable and have disjoint closures.
+By Proposition \ref{prop:disjoint_closures}, for each $i\in \{1,\dots,n\}\eqqcolon I_n$, where $n\geq 2$, there exists a Jordan region $U_i(n)\subset U_i$ such that the regions $\{U_i(n)\}_{i\in I_n}$ are $H'(K)$-quasiconformally pairwise circularizable and have disjoint closures.
+Also, set $U_1(1)=U_1$.
 Moreover by Proposition \ref{prop:disjoint_closures} \ref{prop:disjoint_closures:1}, for each fixed $i\in I$ the regions $U_i(n)$ can be chosen so that for each compact set $E\subset U_i$ we have $E\subset U_i(n)$ for all sufficiently large $n\in \N$.
 This last statement also holds when $I$ is finite.

 By Koebe's uniformization theorem \cite{Conway:complex2}*{Theorem 15.7.9}, for each $n\in \N$, there exists a conformal map $f_n$ from the finitely connected domain $G_n=\widehat \C\setminus \bigcup_{i\in I_n}\bar{U_i(n)}$ onto a circle domain in $\widehat \C$.
 The map $f_n$ extends uniquely to a homeomorphism of the closures; see \cite{Conway:complex2}*{Theorem 15.3.4}.
 In addition, with the aid of the Sch\"onflies theorem, we can extend $f_n$ non-uniquely to a homeomorphism of $\widehat{\C}$.
 By Theorem \ref{theorem:main:finite}, $f_n|_{G_n}$ extends to an $H(K)$-quasiconformal homeomorphism $F_n$ of $\widehat \C$.